 - 3-4 cups tomato sauce

 Preheat your oven to 350°F

 Blend the tofu, lemon juice, nutritional yeast, garlic, basil, and salt in a food processor.
 Process for about 2 or 3 minutes, until the mixture is thick and looks like ricotta cheese.
-Add more vegetable stock a teaspoon at a time if the mixture is too thick.
 Add the spinach, kale, or arugula and pulse until it’s mixed in.

 Lay the noodles out flat on a baking sheet or a piece of waxed paper.

 Spread two tablespoons of the tofu ricotta onto each noodle.

 Spread 1 tablespoon of sauce on top of the ricotta on each noodle.